Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Proposed framework

-We formulate the training of the safe network as the following optimization problem:
+The safe network is computed offline, separately from the training of the task network.
+We formulate the computation of the safe network as the following optimization problem:

 where the slack variable $s(x)$ is introduced to express inequality constraints in standard form.
+The objective in (5) encourages the safe network output to lie deep in the interior of the feasible region.
+The larger the slacks in the safe output, the more flexibility we have to interpolate while preserving feasibility.
+As a result, the final output remains closer to the task network prediction, reducing conservativeness.
 Note that problem~\eqref{eq:SP} is an infinite-dimensional optimization problem since the variables, $f^{\rm SN}_\phi$and $s$, live in function spaces and the constraints must hold for all $x \in \mathcal{X}$ almost surely.

 While problem~\eqref{eq:SP} guarantees feasibility, it is intractable in general since finding its optimal value is known to be \#P-hard \citep{Dyer2006}.
 To obtain a tractable surrogate, we can restrict the functional form of the decision rules \citep{Ben-Tal2004}.
 Prior efforts include forms of decision rules to be affine \citep{Georghiou2019}, segregated affine \citep{Chen2008}, piecewise affine \citep{Georghiou2015,Georghiou2020}, and trigonometric polynomial \citep{Bertsimas2011} functions.
 In Section \ref{sec:decision_rules}, we provide computationally tractable inner approximations of problem~\eqref{eq:SP}, which can be efficiently solved using state-of-the-art constrained optimization solvers.